Qzone: History

 Qzone is set by Tencent as a bonded service to QQ.
 Recently as the rise of social networks based on mobile platform such as WeChat, Qzone is seeing a decline.

 Features

 Certified Space

 Certified Space is Tencent page that officially certified by Tencent as well-known brands, agencies, e-commerce, application providers, web media, and celebrities.
 Certified space is a more advanced version of the ordinary Qzone, which adds some features and modules.
 The most notable feature is "I like" function, which allow user to follow up news from their favorite brands, agencies, media or celebrity.
 All updates of the certified space will display in information center of fans'.
 Certified Space users can launch various activities to maintain continuous and smooth interaction with their fans.

-Own Space Decoration (Chinese: "空间装扮")
+Qzone Decoration

 Users can set the background of their own space.
 Ordinary users can use the free background, while paid or open "Yellow diamond" users can use more backgrounds.
 Users can custom style settings, Module Manager, making new module, "my items", and "Restore Default".